 The Direction relates to development comprising change of use from a use falling within Class C3 (dwellinghouses) to a use falling within Class C4 (houses in multiple occupation).
-The Order removes permitted development rights for this type of development from the date when the Direction comes into force e.g. 14 October 2019, subject to confirmation.
+The Order removes permitted development rights for this type of development from 14 October 2019.

-The Article 4 Direction applies to land within the areas of Town, Town Fields, Wheatley, Hexthorpe, Balby, Wheatley Hills, Intake and Belle Vue shown edged red on the map.
+The Article 4 Direction applies to land within the areas of Town, Town Fields, Wheatley, Hexthorpe, Balby, Wheatley Hills, Intake and Belle Vue shown edged red on the map below.

 - Boundary of Article 4 Direction

 - Download (2.65MB - PDF)